Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 The next column is the task name as seen in Windows Task Scheduler.

 The next column shows the last result.
 It shows "OK" is the last result was zero or "NZ" in red for a non-zero result.
-Hovering over the result will show a tooltip with the actual last result in hex.

 The next column shows the status of the task.
-If the task is currently running, the row will be shown in green text.
-If the task is disabled, the row will be shown in gray text.
+If the task is currently running, the text will be green.
+If the task is disabled, the text will be gray.

 The next column shows the date and time of the last run.